melmatis/CEDARS/README.md

 *cedars__download* is a python function to get CEDARS claims data from the web.To use the *cedars__download* function:

-## These are the pip install packages that the python script needs to download the data from CEDARS
+## Ensure you have the right packages
 in the notebook:
 `import pandas as pd`